BradLau206/TechQuiz/README.md

   Answering 3 questions incorrectly.

 WINNING CONDITION:
-  Answers all questions from all 4 categories correctly (below 3 mistakes are tolerated).
+  Answers all questions from all 4 categories correctly (2 mistakes are tolerated).